August 2, 2017

 But most of us, when we are owed money, can do nothing but sulk, after all, what can we do?
 How many times can you ask?

 But Rubinoff, you see he borrowed money from someone you could not take advantage of, and that someone just happened to be in the restaurant that night.
 He was none other than Tommy "Three Finger" Lucchese.
 If you do not recognize the name, well...you should study some history.
 Tommy Lucchese was a mob boss, he lost a thumb and a finger doing legitimate work, he stood 5 foot 2, weighed 105 pounds, but he would beat you to a pulp without any hesitation.
 He also had no issues with killing a man.
 You don't dishonor such a man by neglecting to pay a debt.
-The truth is you should not dishonor anyone by neglecting your debt but most of us will not beat you up for it, but we should.
+The truth is you should not dishonor anyone by neglecting your debt but most of us will not beat you up for it.
+Perhaps it is simply too easy to get away with not paying.

 Rubinoff noticed his fellow diner and turned pale white.
 Lucchese invited Rubinoff over to his table.
 Rubinoff had a reason to be scared.
 He owed a lot of money.
 You do not go out for dinner when you owe another man money.
 It is dishonorable.